google/merchant-api-samples/java/README.md

 This section assumes you've already cloned the code and are reading from a local directory.
-If not, clone the code to a local directory,  and set up the project appropriately for access to the Google APIs Client Library for Java (see the prerequisities section above).
+If not, clone the code to a local directory,  and set up the project appropriately for access to the Google APIs Client Library for Java (see the prerequisites section above).

 Build and run any of the included samples in your preferred IDE.

 If using maven, to build and run your samples, navigate to the directory of the pom.xml.
 Then run `mvn compile`.

-If the code compiles succesfully, then run `mvn exec`, followed by the name of the sample you wish to execute.
+If the code compiles successfully, then run `mvn exec`, followed by the name of the sample you wish to execute.
 The specific syntax is shown in the examples below.